MattRoss34/prettify-json-web-ext/readme.md

   npm run dev
   ```

-- This runs `web-ext` and loads the extension in Firefox.
+- This runs `web-ext` and loads the extension in Chrome.

   ```shell
   npm start